 The Profile is more thorough than the FAFSA, but there are steps families can take to maximize their aid eligibility.
-Maga says the number one mistake families make is overestimating the value of their primary home.
+Maga says the No. 1mistake families make is overestimating the value of their primary home.

 "The lower they keep their value, within reason, they're going to help keep their expected family contribution down and potentially garner more aid," he explains.